Chalarangelo/30-seconds-of-code/README.md

 :information_source: Already implemented via `list.count()`.

-Counts the occurrences of a value in an list.
+Counts the occurrences of a value in a list.

 Uses the list comprehension to increment a counter each time you encounter the specific value inside the list.
 ```py